-1 Spring temperature variability over Turkey since 1800 CE reconstructed

-2 from a broad network of tree-ring data
+Spring temperature variability over Turkey since 1800 CE reconstructed from a broad network of tree-ring data

-Nesibe Köse^{(1),}, H. Tuncay Güner(1), Grant L. Harley(2), Joel Guiot(3) (1) Istanbul University, Faculty of Forestry, Forest Botany Department 34473 Bahçeköy-Istanbul, Turkey (2)University of Southern Mississippi, Department of Geography and Geology, 118 College Drive Box 5051, Hattiesburg, Mississippi, 39406, USA (3) Aix-Marseille Université, CNRS, IRD, CEREGE UM34, ECCOREV, 13545 Aix-en-Provence, France Corresponding author.
-Fax: +90 212 226 11 13 E-mail address: nesibe@istanbul.edu.tr
+Nesibe Köse1, H. Tuncay Güner1, Grant L. Harley2, and Joel Guiot3

+1Faculty of Forestry, Forest Botany Department, Istanbul University, 34473 Bahçeköy-Istanbul, Turkey 2Department of Geography and Geology, University of Southern Mississippi, Hattiesburg, Mississippi 39406, USA 3Aix-Marseille Université, CNRS, IRD, CEREGE UM34, ECCOREV, 13545 Aix-en-Provence, France

-Abstract
+Correspondence to: Nesibe Köse (nesibe@istanbul.edu.tr)

+Received: 25 December 2015 - Published in Clim.
+Past Discuss.: 11 April 2016 Revised: 12 December 2016 - Accepted: 12 December 2016 - Published: 4 January 2017

+Abstract.
 The meteorological observational period in Turkey, which starts ca. 1930 CE, is too short for understanding long-term climatic variability.
-Tree rings have been used intensively as proxy records to understand summer precipitation history of the region, primarily because of having a dominant precipitation signal.
-Yet,, the historical context of temperature variability is unclear.
-Here we used higher order principle components of a network of 23 tree-ring chronologies to provide a high-resolution spring (March-April) temperature reconstruction over Turkey during the period 1800-2002.
-The reconstruction model accounted for 67% (Adj. $R^2 = 0.64$, p < 0.0001) of the instrumental temperature variance over the full calibration period (1930-2002).
-The reconstruction is punctuated by a temperature increase during the 20th century; yet extreme cold and warm events during the 19th century seem to eclipse conditions during the 20th century..
+Tree rings have been used intensively as proxy records to understand summer precipitation history of the region, primarily because they have a dominant precipitation signal.
+Yet, the historical context of temperature variability is unclear.
+Here, we used higher-order principle components of a network of 23 tree-ring chronologies to provide a high-resolution spring (March-April) temperature reconstruction over Turkey during the period 1800-2002.
+The reconstruction model accounted for 67 % (Adj. $R^2 = 0.64$, p < 0.0001) of the instrumental temperature variance over the full calibration period (1930-2002).
+The reconstruction is punctuated by a temperature increase during the 20th century; yet extreme cold and warm events during the 19th century seem to eclipse conditions during the 20th century.
 We found significant correlations between our March-April spring temperature reconstruction and existing gridded spring temperature reconstructions for Europe over Turkey and southeastern Europe.
 Moreover, the precipitation signal obtained from the tree-ring network (first principle component) showed highly significant correlations with gridded summer drought index reconstruction over Turkey and Mediterranean countries.
-Our results showed that, beside the dominant precipitation signal, a temperature signal can be extracted from tree-ring series and they can be useful proxies to reconstruct past temperature variability.
+Our results showed that, beside the dominant precipitation signal, a temperature signal can be extracted from tree-ring series and they can be useful proxies in reconstructing past temperature variability.